A 3-Day, 2-Night Trip

 - Begin your day with a stop at Fort Allen Antique Farm Equipment Association, who is dedicated to the education, preservation and restoration of old farm equipment.
 Home to a working forge, here you can witness blacksmiths performing the age old art of metal crafts.

 - Visit the West Overton Village Museum, the only pre-Civil War Village completely intact in Pennsylvania.
-The birthplace of coal and coke magnate, Henry Clay Frick also features the historic Mennonite homestead of Abraham Overholt.
-It includes the original distillery building where Old Farm Pure Rye Whiskey was produced.
+The birthplace of coal and coke magnate, West Overton also features the historic Mennonite homestead of Abraham Overholt, including the spring house where Henry Clay Frick was born and the original distillery building where Old Farm Pure Rye Whiskey was produced.

 - Plan a stop at the Oakhurst Grille and Event Center, situated along the scenic Glades Pike/Route 31.
 This yummy stop includes a delicious buffet perfect for groups!